 Elijah Hawkes, MSEd, is the Director of School Leadership Programs and a faculty member in the Teacher, School Leadership, and Masters of Education Programs.
-He is an advisor to the Polarization and Extremism Research Lab (PERIL) at American University, an education advisor with the Polarization & Extremism Research & Innovation Lab at Columbia University, a contributing editor with the University of Chicago Press “Schools: Studies in Education,” and a Schools Committee Member of the American Psychoanalytic Association.
+He is an advisor to the Polarization and Extremism Research Lab (PERIL) at American University, a contributing editor with the University of Chicago Press “Schools: Studies in Education,” and a Schools Committee Member of the American Psychoanalytic Association.

 Elijah Hawkes is a former principal of Randolph Union High School and Middle School in Randolph, Vermont, where he served for ten years and fostered the development of the Project Based Learning Lab, offering courses designed to engage students in real-world challenges.
 In addition to his work leading Randolph Union, Elijah was a founding principal of the James Baldwin School in New York City, one of the “successful public schools” serving “communities of color” in the city (The Nation, 2016).